python-lapidary/lapidary/Readme.md

 ## Supported and planned OpenAPI features

-- Parameter names: operation parameters are uniquely identified by their name the value of an `in` attribute.
-It is possible to have parameter named `param` in all of: path, query, cookies and headers.
+### Schema objects

-  Lapidary uses Hungarian notation for method parameter names.
-See [issue 29](#29)
+- Schema objects of object type are source to generate model classes.
 - Enums:

   Currently only primitive values are supported, but OpenAPI specifies no such limitation - any valid JSON value should be supported ([#30](#30)).
 - oneOf, allOf, anyOf, not: see [discussion](#20) and concepts below.

   Currently, oneOf is implemented as `typing.Union`, which is not ideal.
-Also Pydantic doesn't allow models to have both \_\_root__ and own properties, which isn't compatible with OpenAPI.
+Also, Pydantic doesn't allow models to have both \_\_root__ and own properties, which isn't compatible with OpenAPI.
 - Recursive references between schemas.